Frequently Asked Questions

 8. What do you mean by “art as a spiritual practice”?

-For me, creating art is a way to connect with something larger than myself — call it spirit, flow, or life itself.
-When I sing or paint, I often feel like I’m just the channel.
-The art moves through me.
-That’s where the magic — and the healing — happens.
+For me, creating music is a way to connect with something larger than myself — call it spirit, flow, or life itself.
+When I sing, I often feel like I’m just the channel.
+The music moves through me.
+That’s where the magic happens.

 9. Do you offer workshops or creative circles?